QCD thermalization: Ab initio approaches and interdisciplinary connections: Interdisciplinary connections

-Universal scaling far from equilibrium associated with non-thermal fixed points has been experimentally discovered using different cold atom systems~\cite{Prufer:2018hto, Erne2018}.
-For instance, in Refs.~\cite{Prufer:2018hto, prufer2019experimental} the non-equilibrium dynamics of magnetic hyperfine excitations of a spin one Bose gas is studied in an elongated trap, following a sudden change in the applied magnetic field as an external control parameter. \Fig{fig:BoseGasScaling} exemplifies the scaling dynamics of the measured transversal spin for three different initial conditions.
+Universal scaling far from equilibrium associated with non-thermal fixed points has been experimentally discovered using different cold atom systems~\cite{Prufer:2018hto, Erne:2018gmz}.
+For instance, in Refs.~\cite{Prufer:2018hto, prufer2019experimental} the non-equilibrium dynamics of magnetic hyperfine excitations of a spin-1 Bose gas was studied in an elongated trap, following a sudden change in the applied magnetic field as an external control parameter.
+Figure~\ref{fig:BoseGasScaling} exemplifies the scaling dynamics of the measured transversal spin for three different initial conditions.
 After an initial non-equilibrium instability regime, all data in the self-similar scaling regime are seen to collapse to a single curve after rescaling with time using universal scaling exponents.
-While this example concerns infrared scaling, bi-directional scaling including a self-similar evolution towards higher momenta with subsequent thermalization has been experimentally analyzed in Ref.~\cite{glidden2020bidirectional}.
+While this example concerns infrared scaling, bi-directional scaling including a self-similar evolution toward higher momenta with subsequent thermalization was experimentally analyzed in Ref.~\cite{glidden2020bidirectional}.